 Sophomores interested in signing into the department need before doing so to meet briefly but in person with the departmental representative for important instructions, especially about fall junior year independent work arrangements.

-For juniors and seniors, course selections and changes are approved by the director of undergraduate studies. who can perform some of the functions of an academic advisor and refer students to other department faculty for further advice if desired.
-All students are encouraged to communicate with the director of undergraduate studies at course selection time, and the following are required to do so: sophomores entering the department; fall seniors selecting spring courses; spring seniors dropping departmental courses.
+For juniors and seniors, course selections are approved, and course cards and course change forms are signed, by the departmental representative, who can perform some of the functions of an academic adviser--juniors and seniors do not have academic advisers as such--and refer students to other department faculty for further advice if desired.
+All students are encouraged to see the departmental representative in person at course selection time, and the following are required to do so: Sophomores entering the department; fall seniors selecting spring senior courses; spring seniors dropping departmental courses.